msmojtabafar/Latest-CVEs/README.md

 CVE Fetcher Tool
 Welcome to the CVE Fetcher Tool! 🚀

-This powerful tool automatically fetches the latest CVEs (Common Vulnerabilities and Exposures) from the National Vulnerability Database (NVD) every 3 hours and stores them securely in a database.
+This powerful tool automatically fetches the latest CVEs (Common Vulnerabilities and Exposures) from the National Vulnerability Database (NVD) and stores them securely in a database.
 No more worrying about missing critical vulnerabilities!

 Key Features:
-Automated Updates: The tool checks for new CVEs every 3 hours, ensuring your database is always up-to-date.

 HTML Dashboard: A clean and user-friendly HTML page powered by Flask to display all the saved CVEs.